Home > Health & Fitness

 Calorie restriction has been the cornerstone of obesity treatment.
 Restricting calories in such cases also appears to have beneficial effects on cholesterol levels, including reducing LDL and triglycerides and increasing HDL levels.

 The standard dietary recommendations for losing weight are:

 Aerobic exercise has significant and particular benefits for people with diabetes.
 Regular aerobic exercise, even of moderate intensity (such as brisk walking), improves insulin sensitivity.
-People with diabetes are at particular risk for heart disease, so the heart-protective effects of aerobic exercise are especially important.
+People with diabetes are at particular risk for heart disease, so the heart-protective effects of aerobic physical activity are especially important.

 Exercise Precautions for People with Diabetes.
 The following are precautions for all people with diabetes, both type 1 and type 2:

 The objective of using diabetic exchange lists is to maintain the proper balance of carbohydrates, proteins, and fats throughout the day.
 Patients should meet with a dietician or diabetes nutrition expert for help in learning this approach.